Oslandia/workshop-3d/README.md

 * analysis : use the OpenGL viewer, and make some 3D analysis
 * webgl : display 3D in a browser

-In each module, steps are marked with a number, allowing you to follow easily the whole training sesion.
+In each module, steps are marked with a number, allowing you to follow easily the whole training session.

 Environment
 -----------